Have you ever wondered . . .

 * * * * * * *

-Mark Pitstick, MA, DC is an author, clinical psychologist, chiropractic physician, frequent media guest, and workshop facilitator.
-He is Director of The SoulPhone Foundation, International Vice-President of Eternea, and board member of Helping Parents Heal.
-Mark can help you know and show– no matter what is going on around you – that your earth-experience is a totally safe, meaningful, and magnificent adventure amidst forever.
-Visit Soul Proof for free articles, newsletters, and radio shows with top consciousness experts.
-Email your toughest questions to him at firstname.lastname@example.org.
+Mark Pitstick, MA, DC is an author, master’s clinical psychologist, holistic chiropractic physician, frequent media guest, and webinar / workshop facilitator.
+He directs The Soul Phone Foundation and founded Greater Reality Living Groups.
+Dr. Pitstick can help you know and show– no matter what is happening to or around you – that your earthly experience is a totally safe, meaningful, and magnificent adventure amidst forever.
+Visit SoulProof.com for free articles, newsletters, and radio interviews with top consciousness experts.